Opinions are like a heart; everybody has one.

 How: will it happen?

 Final step: Edit your article to 750 words.
 Most people read on mobile devices.
 Make brevity your friend.
-Wrap up the article with an unbiased course of action related to the headline.
+Wrap up the piece with an unbiased course of action related to the headline.
 A sentence or two such as:

 “Sea-level may not rise more than a few inches in our lifetime but the threat of flooding is a real risk for anyone living near water.
 Here’s how to prepare…